Indonesia lawmakers drop virginity tests for female students after uproar

 Many Indonesians place a high value on virginity, but pre-marital sex is not uncommon among the younger generation.
 The age of consent for heterosexual sexual activity is 19 for males and 16 for females.

-Amid public outrage, Jember's council deputy speaker Ayub Junaidi backed away from the proposal and apologized.
+Amid public outrage, Jember's council deputy speaker Ayub Junaidi backed away from the proposal and apologised.

-"On behalf of the Jember Consultative Council we’d like to apologize to the public, especially to all women and girls across Indonesia," he told local news site Kompas.com.
+"On behalf of the Jember Consultative Council we’d like to apologise to the public, especially to all women and girls across Indonesia," he told local news site Kompas.com.

 Campaign group Human Rights Watch welcomed the Jember lawmakers' U-turn but spokesman Andreas Harsono said it was alarming that the test was still used by the police and military.